-Voltage Request: Change the output voltage demand.
+Voltage Demand: Change the output voltage demand.
 This parameter is the main request for the control loop.
-The controller algorithm compares the Voltage Request value with the measured output voltage and adjusts the PWM duty cycle towards achieving the output voltage.
+The controller algorithm compares the voltage request value with the measured output voltage and adjusts the PWM duty cycle towards achieving the output voltage.

-Active load: Turn the active load present on the hardware on or off.
-This parameter allows you to add an extra load resistor to study the effect of abrupt changes in the load circuit.
+Active Load Switch: Use this switch to turn on the active load present on the hardware on or off.
+This allows you to add an extra load resistor to study the effect of abrupt changes in the load circuit.

-I Gain: Change the integral gain of the controller algorithm.
+Controller gains: Change the controller gains (Kp and Ki values) using the available Slider blocks (Kp_slider and Ki_slider).
 You can change this parameter to study the robustness of the controller.
-Large, abrupt changes may lead to instability of the controller; apply changes smoothly.
+Large, abrupt changes might lead to instability of the controller; apply changes smoothly.